albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

 When a method (*instance* or `static`) is invoked, the method's state (such as local variables) is loaded on the *Java stack* as a new frame.
 All method's variables exists in the method's frame in the *Java stack*.
 The method can only reach within its frame.
 The classloader makes sure of that during the class loading process.
-Instance methods have also access to the objects' state (represented by the property `state` in this example).
-In this case, all four instance methods will have access to the same property, `state`.
+Instance methods have also access to the objects' state (represented by the property `form` in this example).
+In this case, all four instance methods will have access to the same property, `form`.

 **On the other hand, `static` methods cannot access the object's state**.

 Different from local variables, when a method modifies the object's state (defined by its properties), then all other instance methods will observe these changes.
 Consider the following sequence of events.

-1. A box instance is created, and the property `state` is set to `BoxForm.CLOSED`.
+1. A box instance is created, and the property `form` is set to `BoxForm.CLOSED`.
-1. The `open()` method will set the property `state` to `BoxForm.OPEN`.
+1. The `open()` method will set the property `form` to `BoxForm.OPEN`.
-1. When later on the `isOpen()` method is invoked, then it compares the current value of the `state` property, which is `BoxForm.OPEN`, to determine whether the box is open of not.
+1. When later on the `isOpen()` method is invoked, then it compares the current value of the `form` property, which is `BoxForm.OPEN`, to determine whether the box is open of not.

 There is a small caveat to this, which will be discussed in more detail when we talk about [concurrency](11%20-%20Concurrency.md).